tvdboom/ATOM/docs_sources/user_guide/models.md

 ## Predefined models

-ATOM provides 32 estimators for classification and regression tasks that can be used to fit the data in the pipeline.
-After fitting, a class containing the estimator is attached to the trainer as an attribute.
+ATOM provides 33 models for classification and regression tasks that can be used to fit the data in the pipeline.
+After fitting, a class containing the underlying estimator is attached to the trainer as an attribute.
 We refer to these "subclasses" as models.
 Apart from the estimator, the models contain a variety of attributes and methods to help you understand how the underlying estimator performed.
 They can